cleancoded/add-script/readme.txt

 = Plugin Features =

 * Easy to set up in just a few minutes
-* Add code and scripts to your WordPress website
+* Add new scripts and code to the header and footer of your WordPress website
-* Add header code and/or footer code
 * Add <strong>Facebook pixel</strong> code to any theme
 * Add <strong>Google Analytics</strong> code to any theme
 * Add <strong>custom CSS</strong> to any theme